2018. Adobe Illustrator artwork compiled and modified from geographic data developed in QGIS and Google Earth.

 Indeed, the dream of a Bay Area-wide integrated rapid transit system is somehow so compelling that I’ve returned to it repeatedly over the years.
 The version above is actually the fourth (!) version.
 I was spending a lot of time looking at Massimo Vignelli's wonderful 1970 map of the New York Subway system as well as the exquisite work of Cameron Booth while developing this latest version.
 In addition, I wanted to boost the fantasy quotient by integrating the beleaguered and (seemingly) destined-to-fail California High Speed Rail alignment.

-By scrolling down this page, you’ll travel back in time, and witness both how my concept for the fantastic system changed over time, but also how my cartographic design skills have evolved over time.
+I've included the previous versions below.
+By scrolling down the page, you’ll travel back in time, and witness both how my concept for the fantastic system changed over time, but also how my cartographic design skills have evolved over time.

 Edits and revisions in the 2013 version included the adoption of stop symbols like those found on the London Underground diagram, which allowed me to place the stop labels more clearly.
 Also, this version integrated the Transbay Terminal as an important transfer station.
 Some stops have been renamed and typographical errors corrected.
 Perhaps most obviously, I removed the BART logo and any mention of BART or its website, replacing it with a more explicit reference to the planning document that inspired the map, Regional Rapid Transit, published in 1956.

 This is the earliest diagrammatic version, and the one that's probably be seen by the most people over the years.